fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 If this retry also fails, the same process can be repeated.
 There is no limit on the number of payment attempts as long as the order remains actionable.

-**A note on systematic purchase plans:** Be aware of the SEBI-mandated consecutive failed installment limits.
-A monthly SIP is auto-cancelled after 3 consecutive failures; quarterly, half-yearly, and yearly plans after 2.
-Once the plan is auto-cancelled, no further installments can be generated and a new plan must be created.

 ### Sandbox Simulation

-Simulate a failure then a successful retry:
+Simulate a failure then a successful retry using [FPDocs, Payment Simulation](https://fintechprimitives.com/docs/api/#payment-simulation):

 ```
 POST /api/pg/simulate/payments/{payment_id}